igorratn/soil-models/README.md

 Here Nf is a parameter defining the identifier code of the grid function; k is the number of level lines on the display screen.

-software required: DosBox, Turbo Pascal: https://gist.github.com/nvgrw/da00b5d3ac96b9c45c80 after the installation, you can edit the file (eg for MacOS): open -e ~/Library/Preferences/DOSBox\ 0.74-3-3\ Preferences add to the file after the line
+software required: DosBox, Turbo Pascal: https://gist.github.com/nvgrw/da00b5d3ac96b9c45c80 after the installation, you can edit the DOSBox configuration file (eg for MacOS open -e ~/Library/Preferences/DOSBox\ 0.74-3-3\ Preferences) cycles=max mount A ~/TP/BIN mount C ~
-# You can put your MOUNT lines here.
-mount A ~/TP/BIN
-mount C ~
 C:
 cd soil-m~1\src

-start DosBox
-to run the program, type in:
+to run the program, run DosBox, then type in:
-TURBOS.BAT MKESOL.PAS #to complie the main module
-#run an example: model tires/71x47-25
-#press any key to continue, or <ESC> to cancel.
+TURBOS.BAT MKESOL.PAS #to complie the main module run an example: model tires/71x47-25 press any key to continue, or <ESC> to cancel.